Commercial vs Editorial: why limit yourself?

 If you think about it, there are much more editorial than commercial types of uses for your images.
 And still, most contributors are thinking about stock photography as strictly commercial.
 Probably for this reason, we’ve had in review images of people with their heads cut off in Photoshop, hands with no bodies attached, clothes walking by themselves on the street with no person wearing them and so many other hilarious or even scary situations.
 So many and so varied that it became clear how creativity actually struggles to overcome all the limitations of commercial imagery.

 Why limit your creativity?
-If you like shooting street, if you just want to worry about the image itself and not about the rules, why not use and editorial approach to your shootings?
+If you like shooting streets, if you just want to worry about the image itself and not about the rules, why not use and editorial approach to your shootings?
 Here are a few tips in order to maximize your approval ratio for editorial images, both photos and videos:

 Answer the five Ws when submitting.
 This is required on press agencies, here on Dreamstime we are a bit more relaxed, but if you really want to be serious about it, try to answer all or most of the five questions about your submission: Who, What, Why, When, and Where.
 If you can, please add How as a bonus.
 Not all of them are always relevant for your images, you will have to decide that before submitting, yet they may be relevant for certain buyers and could increase your chances to sell.